 BECOME A RAID DIVE INSTRUCTOR

 Divers choose to become a RAID Dive Instructor for a variety of reasons.
-For some, gaining their RAID Instructor qualification is simply about being able to share their passion for diving with others, or as a ticket to dive around Planet Ocean while being paid to do so.
-For others, it is about achieving a goal to be the best of the best and to get diving's Black Belt.
-Even others see a RAID Instructor certification as a serious and challenging new career away from more mundane occupations.
-All these reasons have one thing in common - a rich and rewarding vocation out on the ocean, river or lake and interacting with like-minded people.
+For some, gaining their RAID Instructor qualification is simply about being able to share their passion for diving with others.
+For many, it's a ticket to dive around the world while being paid to do so.
+For others, it is about achieving a goal to reach the pinnacle of their chosen activity.
+A RAID Instructor certification can open the door to an exciting new career or simply enhance your enjoyment of diving.

 What makes RAID the best choice for dive instructor training?

 RAID has taken a different approach, and we believe a much better approach, to dive training than other diver training agencies.
 We believe, and the evidence strongly supports our position, that training standards need to be raised.
 We believe this begins by making far better instructors.
 So if you truly want to be the "best of the best" then RAID is the choice for you.

 It's not a case of it being a much more difficult path or even a much longer path just in our opinion ensuring you are prepared to take the responsibility of training people to dive safely and be able to work with dive facilities that put the quality of dive training above everything else.

 RAID does not believe in going back to the "good old days" when it could take months of training to become a diver but we do believe divers should spend more time perfecting skills in the pool.
 For example, we believe that something as simple as raising open water training time from just 80 minutes to 120 minutes will make a big difference to diver safety.